JacquelineCasey/fullstackopen-blog-list/README.md

 - 4.11: Write a test that checks that if the likes property is missing, it is set to zero.
         Make this behavior happen.
 - 4.12: Write a test that ensures that 400 is sent if either `title` or `url` are missing.

+## Playing with continuous integration

+My first big mistake was assuming github could connect to the database, when in reality it does not have the URI.
+It is possible to add it in settings. (encrypted)